Ya'akov Uri: Biography

 Born in the Poltava Oblast in the Russian Empire (today in Ukraine), Uri was educated at a yeshiva, and made aliyah to Ottoman-controlled Palestine in 1910.
 A member of Hapoel Hatzair, he was amongst the founders of Nahalal, the first moshav, and the Moshavim Movement, for whom he edited the monthly publication Talamim.

 A member of Mapai, he was a delegate to the Assembly of Representatives.
 In 1951, he was elected to the Knesset on the Mapai list, but lost his seat in the 1955 elections.

-He died in 1970 at the age of 82.
+He died in 1970 at the age of 82, and was buried in Nahalal Cemetery.